avinashbellana/potentiometric_dac/README.md

    ![scheme](https://user-images.githubusercontent.com/58501983/84500483-450fe280-acd2-11ea-8dc0-33fee8f6e287.png)

 4) You can see a schematic of 2-bit dac being displayed on the screen.
 All the components are annotated.
-Probes are placed at nodes which we want to be displayed in the output waveforms.The potentiometric dac is desiged using `osu180` node.The length and width of each mosfet is clearly displayed on the schematic.You can develop a basic insight into the circuit by going through the `CMOS design and simulation of 2-bit potentiometric dac` section in the `undertanding_pdac` word document uploaded in this repository.
+Probes are placed at nodes which we want to be displayed in the output waveforms.The potentiometric dac is desiged using `osu180` node.The length and width of each mosfet is clearly displayed on the schematic.You can develop a basic insight into the circuit by going through the `CMOS design and simulation of 2-bit potentiometric dac` section in the `undertanding_pdac` pdf document uploaded in this repository.

    ![schematicpic](https://user-images.githubusercontent.com/58501983/84500619-8a341480-acd2-11ea-96cc-d94290eaa3dc.png)